POPInNow/Repo/README.md

 `Repo` is an implementation of the client side repository pattern, and is implemented in three
 layers.

 `Fetcher` which interacts with and tracks an upstream data source.
 `MemoryCache` which caches data from the `Fetcher` in short term memory storage.
-`Persister` which caches data from the `Fetcher` in long term disk storage (not implemented yet)
+`Persister` which caches data from the `Fetcher` in long term disk storage.

 ## Basics